Q01

 What is a fee-only fiduciary, and how is that different from a broker or insurance agent?

-A fee-only fiduciary is paid only by clients — never by fund companies, insurance carriers, or product sponsors — and is legally required to put the client's interests first.
+A fee-only fiduciary is paid only by clients, never by fund companies, insurance carriers, or product sponsors, and is legally required to put the client's interests first.
 A broker is generally held to a 'best interest' standard that still allows commissions, revenue sharing, and product-based incentives.
 The shorthand: a fiduciary's only conflict is the fee on the engagement letter; a broker's incentive structure is built into every recommendation.
-Camba Capital is fee-only and fiduciary by registration, with all advisory services described in the firm's Form ADV.
+Camba Capital is in pre-launch, founder Dan Zimon is completing Investment Adviser Representative registration under an established advisory firm, and is being built as a fee-only fiduciary practice.
+Once that registration completes, the fiduciary duty attaches and the supervising firm's Form ADV will describe the advisory services in full.

 Is there an account minimum?